openebs-archive/openebs-docs/docs/quickstartguide.md

 2. Kubernetes 1.9.7+ is installed

 3. You can install OpenEBS either through stable helm chart or by through OpenEBS helm chart or by using OpenEBS operator/kubectl.

-Currently 0.7 is supported only via the [OpenEBS Operator/kubectl](docs/next/quickstartguide.html#using-openebs-operator-kubectl) option which is explained below.
+`**Note:** Currently 0.7 is supported only via the [OpenEBS Operator/kubectl](docs/next/quickstartguide.html#using-openebs-operator-kubectl) option as explained below.`

    ### Using a Stable Helm Chart: